-The GRID project is a painterly exploration of the relics of a lost future.
-It is named after the acronym GRID, which stands for Gay Related Immune Deficiency, the term used to refer to AIDS in the early days of the disease, inferring that gay men were the source of the disease as well as its sole target.
-Although the term was only used between 1981 and 1982, it prefigured the political use of fear-mongering, hate and stigma against homosexuals in the process of urban and social gentrification that followed the riots of the previous decades.
+This project is called GRID, after an acronym which stood for Gay Related Immune Deficiency, the term used to refer to AIDS in the early days of the disease, inferring that gay men were the source of the disease as well as its sole target, and prefiguring the political use of fear-mongering and stigma against homosexuals in the process of urban and social gentrification that followed the riots of the previous decades.

 My practice enables me to consider and understand the resulting sense of loss and dislocation as I wander among images from a past I was never part of, mixed with images of obscure domestic environments from the present that want to be metaphors of inner neglected feelings.